desk-framework/desk/docs/content/en/docs/topics/app-architecture/objects.md

 ## Attaching objects {#attach}

-You can also attach your own managed objects to other managed objects, to build out the application hierarchy with e.g. data structures.
+You can also attach your own managed objects to other managed objects, to build out the application hierarchy — for example, to incorporate relational data or complex view models.

 - Objects can be attached ad-hoc using the {@link ManagedObject.attach attach()} method, allowing you to assign relationships between objects dynamically.
 Objects can only be attached to a single parent object at a time.
 - Objects can also be attached by referencing them from specific properties.
 The property to be watched is set up using the {@link ManagedObject.autoAttach autoAttach()} method.
 Any object assigned to such a property is automatically attached to the parent object.
 When the referenced object is unlinked, the property is set to undefined.